ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

 This functionality is available in Kubernetes via [probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){target="_blank" rel="noopener noreferrer"}.
 There are 3 different types of probes to test the different aspects of your application's availability:

 !!! info "Kubernetes Probes in Spring"
     In Spring there are built-in endpoints for Kubernetes probes.
-If you are interested in learning how to program these into a Spring application of yours in the feature, please take a look at [Spring's official blog](https://spring.io/blog/2020/03/25/liveness-and-readiness-probes-with-spring-boot){target="_blank" rel="noopener noreferrer"}
+If you are interested in learning how to program these into a Spring application of yours in the future, please take a look at [Spring's official blog](https://spring.io/blog/2020/03/25/liveness-and-readiness-probes-with-spring-boot){target="_blank" rel="noopener noreferrer"}.

 1. Startup probes: